BITSS/INSP2017/README.md

-# World Bank Reproducibility Training
+# INSP Reproducibility Training
 by [Garret Christensen](http://www.ocf.berkeley.edu/~garret)

 UC Berkeley ([Berkeley Initative for Transparency in the Social Sciences](http://www.bitss.org), [Berkeley Institute for Data Science](http://bids.berkeley.edu))
-### Materials for the February 2017 Reproducibility Training at the World Bank
+### Materials for the February 2017 Reproducibility Training at INSP, Mexico

 The numbered files/directories will take you through the workshop in order.